 The last of a string of failed efforts to rebuild the hotel would have turned it into 350 new rooms and cottages.
 That plan started in 2015 and then changed hands through defaulting on a $22M mortgage again in 2019.

 Earlier this week, we read in multiple publications that Coco Palms was set to be demolished.
 We have been unable to verify that unsubstantiated claim, and the county was not aware of a demolition permit being issued.
 So this could still be true, and perhaps not yet.

 Ultra-popular Coco Palms of the past.
 Kauai’s most iconic resort ever.

-This was where the rich and famous once stayed and Elvis Presley’s Blue Hawaii was filmed.
-The property consists of 20 acres fronting the highway combined with 15 acres of state-leased land.
+This was where the rich and famous once stayed, and Elvis Presley’s Blue Hawaii was filmed.
+The property consists of 20 acres fronting the highway at Wailua Beach, combined with 15 acres of state-leased land.

-Essential concrete structures have failed.
+All essential concrete structures have failed.

 Why Coco Palms can never be a hotel again.

 BOH editors’ friend and Kauai Council Member Felicia Cowden wrote asking that Coco Palms be “set aside for a future community wilderness or cultural park.
 Those prime, historically significant lands should not be attached to the problematic private pieces to help move a distressed asset.”
 We reached out to Felicia for this article but did not hear back by the time of publishing.

 Kauai’s prior mayor JoAnn Yukimura said development permits “should have never been issued.”
 She bemoaned that Kauai has too many hotels as it already stands.
 “Removing the cloud of resort development from the property will enable the community to come together around a new vision for that site — a vision that could include a park and culture center that interprets the history of the place.”